JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Modern-FP-Architecture.md

 - [A Modern Architecture for FP: Part 1](http://degoes.net/articles/modern-fp)
 - [A Modern Architecture for FP: Part 2](http://degoes.net/articles/modern-fp-part-2)

+## Evaluating MTL and Free

-Let's now examine that post's criteria for each approach.
+Let's now examine one post's criteria for each approach.
 The following is my guess at where things stand^^:

 | | Extensible? | Composable? | Efficient? | Terse? | Inferrable?
 | - | - | - | - | - | - |